mackeper/MobileGameRestAPI/README.md

 4. Create new virtual environment (virtualenv env)
 5. Activate the environment (source env/bin/activate)
 6. Install requirements (pip install -r requirements.text)

+when you are done, use: "deactivate" to exit the virutal environment.